 Dry winter air is a problem.
 It leads to dry skin, irritated sinuses, and can increase your susceptibility to illness.
 It’s somewhat simple to combat dry air in your home or office using a humidifier.
 But it’s not so easy during airplane travel, where humidity levels can drop as low as 10-20 percent.
 Those are not good numbers when for healthy airplane travel.
 (For comparison, the Sahara has an average humidity level of 25%.)

 This is true for airplanes any time of year, not just the winter.
 And the unpleasant environment is caused, in part, by the airplane’s air filtration system.
 To replace the carbon dioxide created by the passengers, crew, and machinery, the plane cycles in air from outside the plane.

 At high altitudes, the air is very thin and very dry.
 So that means the oxygen coming into the plane to keep the air breathable is also causing your sinuses and skin to dry up.
 (It’s a fair trade-off, true, but that doesn’t mean the dry skin isn’t annoying.)

-To add to the problem, airplanes are an easy place to get sick, especially during the winter.
+To compound the issue of healthy airplane travel, airplanes are an easy place to get sick, especially during the winter.
 Hundreds of people sitting elbow-to-elbow, fresh off of trips to the mall and time spent with sniffling family members.

 Getting sick on the plane is the last thing you want.
 So let’s talk solutions.
-Try some of these simple ways to avoid the pain of dry air inside the cabin and give yourself a fighting chance against the illness-spreading plane environment.
+Try some of these simple ways for healthy airline travel and avoid the pain of dry air inside the cabin and give yourself a fighting chance against the illness-spreading plane environment.